-I kinda sorta like bread.
+I kinda sorta like homemade bread.
 As in, I love it.
 With all my heart.

 Honestly, I could eat half a loaf right out of the oven, all by myself.
 And I probably have.
 Probably more than once.

-Just remember: Baking bread is a little bit about following a recipe and a little bit about technic.
+Just remember: Making homemade bread is a little bit about following a recipe and a little bit about technic.
 It takes practice, so be patient.
 Give it a try…and then try a couple more times.

 Eventually, you’ll know just how the dough should look and feel at each stage.
 That’s a lovely place to be!